 John proudly served over 20 years as an active-duty field artillery officer in light, armored cavalry, and mechanized units stationed all over the United States.
 He earned a master’s in adult education from Kansas State University and continues giving back to the community through numerous coaching and volunteer experiences.
 His family includes his wife, Stephanie, and three boys.
 John also supports veterans through his active involvement in the Veterans of Foreign Wars and the 40&8 Honor Society.

-Although Stacey is passionate about all her volunteer experiences, she is most motivated by her volunteer experience through the Army Family Programs where she served in all volunteer positions and assisted as the unit historian for a brief time.
-Another volunteer position gave her the opportunity to share her passion for helping others was Kindred Hospice of California, where she served as Craft Coordinator.
+Although Stacey is passionate about all her volunteer experiences, she is most motivated by her volunteer experience through the Army Family Programs, where she served in all volunteer positions and assisted as the unit historian for a brief time.
+Another volunteer position that gave her the opportunity to share her love for helping others was Kindred Hospice of California, where she served as Craft Coordinator.
 Stacey feels that she was able to show hospice patients and their families support through her cards with a hug inside.

-Her other passions include traveling, seeking out new volunteer opportunities to help others, and crafting to include sewing, creating homemade cards and scrapbooking memories.
+Her other passions include traveling, seeking out new volunteer opportunities to help others, and crafting to include sewing, creating homemade cards, and scrapbooking memories.